meta-learn/meta-learn.github.io/2021/index.md

 ## Review Process

-tl;dr: Please sign up to be, or recommend, a reviewer via [https://forms.gle/EW4icbYv5uA8A13KA](https://forms.gle/EW4icbYv5uA8A13KA).
+tl;dr: The review process will be **double-blind**.
+Please sign up to be, or recommend, a reviewer via [https://forms.gle/EW4icbYv5uA8A13KA](https://forms.gle/EW4icbYv5uA8A13KA).

 ### Important Dates